 - Permits, authorisation and registration with the Swedish Financial Supervisory Authority

 - Regulation of fintech, blockchain and crowd funding

 - Assessment of licensing and reporting requirements

 - Advice on fundraising, distribution of funds and other asset management services

-- Regulatory issues relating to mergers, acquisitions and restructurings
+- Regulatory issues in connection with M&A and restructurings

 - Supervisory matters and sanctions under the Financial Supervisory Authority